github/docs/content/actions/learn-github-actions/sharing-workflows-with-your-organization.md

 ### Creating a workflow template

 Workflow templates can be created by users with write access to the organization's `.github` repository.
 The templates can then be used by organization members who have permission to create workflows.

-Workflow templates can be used to create new workflows in an organizations' public repositories; to use templates to create workflows in private repositories, the organization must be part of an enterprise plan.
+> **Note:** Workflow templates can be used to create new workflows in an organizations' public repositories; to use templates to create workflows in private repositories, the organization must be part of an enterprise plan.

 This procedure demonstrates how to create a workflow template and metadata file.
 The metadata file describes how the template is presented to users when they are creating a new workflow.